ifixit technical writing symposium 2018

 The program is a chance for students to engage in technical writing that has real-world impact.
 Students work on an actual device, author a complete repair manual, and gain experience creating contemporary, wiki-based online documentation.

 More than just an excellent learning experience, the program has roots in a deeper mission: iFixit’s goal is to tackle the growing, global e-waste problem.
 The repair guides that students produce are responsible for keeping more household devices in use and out of landfills.
 For more information about the program, please visit the Prospective Universities page.
+For academic research pertaining to the program, check out our Research page.

 Things to Consider